 General Data Protection Regulation (GDPR) is a European Union regulation that establishes a new framework for handling and protecting the personal data of EU-based residents.
-It is the most comprehensive EU data privacy law in decades and comes into effect on May 25, 2018.
+It is the most comprehensive EU data privacy law in decades and has been in effect effect since May 25, 2018.

 Besides strengthening and standardizing user data privacy across the EU nations, it will require new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.